Operational security and the identity layer

 Theory is easy.
 Execution is where people lose money.

-The logic: if your hot wallet gets drained by a malicious contract, you lose spending money—not your savings.
+The logic is simple: if your hot wallet gets drained by a malicious contract, you lose spending money.
+Not your savings.

 Most theft doesn't come from cracked encryption.
 It comes from users approving transactions they didn't understand.